ofenloch/hello-world/README.md

 [Stackoverflow suggests](https://stackoverflow.com/questions/68283730/error-nu1100-unable-to-resolve-microsoftofficecore-15-0-0-for-net5-0)
 executing `dotnet nuget locals all --clear` and/or deleting NuGet's configuration file *C:\Users\<username>\AppData\Roaming\NuGet* and then re-running `dotnet restore`.

-## Dockerize the App
+## Dockerizing the App

-We start with the Dockerfile from th MS [Tutorial: Containerize a .NET app](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=linux):
+We start with the Dockerfile from the MS [Tutorial: Containerize a .NET app](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container?tabs=linux):

 ```Dockerfile
 FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build-env